The Health and Human Services (HHS) Department is located in the Squaxin Island Health Clinic on Klah-Che-Min Drive.

 Services are provided in a tribally owned building with 6,720 SF under an IHS funded P.L.
 93-638, Title III self-governance compact.
 The Tribe also operates an alcohol and substance abuse program in an inpatient treatment facility with 8,979 SF located in Elma.
 Additional programs include community health representative, public health services, health education, nutrition, optometry, dental, emergency medical services, alcoholism treatment, community nursing, home health care, and traditional medicine.

-The enrolled tribal population is 650 and the Indian population living on or near the Reservation is 1,539.
-The active health clinic user population is 770.
+Of the total resident population of 405 persons (2000 census), 383 lived in off-reservation trust land to the southeast of Kamilche, and 22 lived on Harstine Island, while the bulk of the reservation’s territory, Squaxin Island, was unpopulated.
 The leading causes of death are heart disease, malignant neoplasm, cirrhosis of the liver, accidents other than motor vehicle, and cerebrovascular disease.
 There were 673 Active users in 2002.

 Northwest Indian Treatment Center (NWITC), which opened in 1994, provides residential alcohol and drug treatment to a primarily Native American population from Washington, Oregon and Idaho.
 It received national accreditation by CARF in January 1998 and was recognized by the reviewers as one of the best residential programs in the nation.
 Welcomed and hailed by tribal leaders who felt the urgent need for such a facility, NWITC has responded with an overwhelming success rate of nearly 60 percent.
 The treatment center specializes in unresolved trauma and grief related to chronic relapse patterns.